The Thousand Pillared Hall

 Everyone steps out.
 ShenbagaKuzhalvaimozhi shades her eyes from the sun.
 The music of the nagaswaram, and the thavil, fills the air.
 She can see her father’s bald head.
 Rani Chithi and Kamala Atthai are walking ahead.
 There is a small earthen lamp on the brass tray.
 In the bright light of the day, its flame is like a flower.

 Appa offers a bouquet of flowers to an old man and garlands him.
 A petal sticks to the man’s bald head.
-The bouquet is big, with rows of marigold surrounded by round green leaves.
-It has a single rose in the center.
-It would be nice to stick that rose in my hair!
+The marigold and round leaf bouquet has a single rose in the center.
+It would be nice to wear that rose in my hair!
 Appa will give me the rose, if I ask him, she thinks.
-But the flower over there looks so heavy, it will hurt my neck, she tells herself.
+But the rose looks so heavy, it will hurt my neck, she tells herself.

-Slowly, the people drift back in.
+Slowly, the people drift back inside the temple.
 ShenbagaKuzhalvaimozhi strains to watch the goings-on.
 No one offers to lift her up or hoist her on their shoulders, so she can take a better look.
-Appa would have certainly done this for her.
-But these big grownups are all bad!
+Appa would have certainly done.
+But these other big grownups are all bad!

 They enter the temple.
 Gomathi Akka has let go of her hand.
-Inside the temple, the sound of the nagaswaram gets louder, as does the sound of the thavil.
-ShenbagaKuzhalvaimozhi stands hesitantly.
+Inside the temple, the beats of the nagaswaram get louder, as does the accompanying thavil.
+ShenbagaKuzhalvaimozhi stands there hesitantly, listening.
 Crows sit in a row on the wall watching.
 Two crows sat on the electric wire as well.

 ShenbagaKuzhalvaimozhi enters the hall again.
 There is another hall within.
 Here, the pillars are different.
 The tops of the pillars are curved, like flowers.
 On each pillar, there is the statue of a standing girl, with a cup in her hand.

-It is a lamp, not a cup, she realizes, as she gets closer.
+As she gets close, she realizes it is a lamp, not a cup.
 The lamp is not lit, it is stained with oily soot.
 And they are not young girls, but full-grown women with rounded breasts.
-They all wear large earrings and have the same hairdo: a huge bun that looks like an overturned pot.
+They have large earrings and the same hairdo: a huge bun that looks like an overturned pot.
 Their earlobes touch their supple shoulders.
 With her wide and big eyes, one of the ladies turns to look at the horsemen.
-Then, she smiles warmly.
+Her face lights up with a warm smile.

 Smiling back, ShenbagaKuzhalvaimozhi reaches for the lady’s lamp, and places the tiny dot of oily soot on her forehead, like a bindi.
 The lady’s chest heaves as she laughs soundlessly.
-The other ladies too, turn and laugh.
+The other ladies too look at her and laugh.

 That’s when Shenbaga Kuzhalvaimozhi hears the sobs.
 She hears murmurs too.
-She looks at the ladies – one by one – but they have stopped laughing, and they gaze right ahead.
-Then, their eyes turn in one direction.
+She looks at the ladies, one by one, but they have stopped laughing.
+Their solemn gaze is turned to something, someone.
+It is Chithi Kutty!

 Chithi Kutty is sitting under a pillar.
 She is dressed in an iridescent sari instead of her usual long skirt and blouse.
-Around her neck, there is a gold chain in place of her necklace of tiny glass beads.
+Around her neck, there is a gold chain in place of her necklace of her everyday glass beads.
 Her hair is bejeweled, braided with strings of jasmine.

 Chithi Kutty’s blue silk sari glimmers beautifully.
 Sweat seeps through her powdered cheeks.
-Suddenly she begins to cry.
+Suddenly, she begins to weep.
 The sobs wrack her body.
 Must be a stomachache, for sure.
 Chithi doubles over in pain, and cries when her tummy hurts.

 The grandmother turns around and sees her.
 “Is it Shenba?” she asks.
 “Is everything ready over there?”